ena-infrastructure/specifications/ena-oauth2-profile.md

 This section lists requirements and recommendations for a protected resource modelling its access requirements.

-After validating an access token according to [Section 4.1](#validation-of-access-tokens), a protected resource generally asserts that the scope(s) in the access token meet the requirements for the specific endpoint being invoked, and possibly that the resource owner's identity from the access token corresponds to the call being made<sup>\*</sup>, before granting access to the endpoint.
+After validating an access token according to [Section 4.1](#validation-of-access-tokens), a protected resource generally asserts that the scope(s) in the access token meet the requirements for the specific endpoint being invoked, and possibly that the identity of the resource owner (the `sub` claim or possibly another identity claim) who has delegated access to the client corresponds to the call being made<sup>\*</sup>, before granting access to the endpoint.

 A protected resource SHOULD NOT model its access control rules to include checks such as requirements for specific user authentication methods or requirements for specific clients.
 These types of assertions SHOULD be performed by the authorization server based on its configuration for the given resource (see [Section 3.4, Configuration of Protected Resources](#configuration-of-protected-resources)).

 > **\[\*\]**: Suppose that the endpoint being invoked is `/api/user123`, where the end of the path indicates the user whose data is being accessed.
-In such cases, the protected resource will likely want to assert that the `sub` claim, or possibly another identity claim, from the access token corresponds to `user123`.
+In such cases, the protected resource will likely want to assert that the `sub` claim, or possibly another identity claim, from the access token corresponds to `user123`, that is, to verify that the resource owner who has delegated access rights to the client matches the expected user based on the call.

 <a name="grant-types"></a>
 ## 5. Grant Types